 You don’t necessarily have to have a difficult relationship to see a marriage counseling professional’s help.
 Marriage counseling can guide couples who desire to build or fortify their bonds and get a better appreciation and respect for one another.
-Marriage counseling also helps spouses who are planning to get married.
-Couples can seek marriage counseling advice to reach an understanding and fix disparities before the marriage.
+It also helps spouses who are planning to get married.
+Couples can seek advice from marriage counseling to reach an understanding and fix disparities before the marriage.

-Marriage counseling usually brings spouses and couples together for joint counseling sessions.
-Counselors help them identify and acknowledge the sources of their disagreements and strive to fix them.
-You and your spouse scrutinize both the bad and good aspects of your relationship.
+It usually brings spouses and couples together for joint marriage counseling sessions.
+Marriage counseling counselors help them identify and acknowledge the sources of their disagreements and strive to fix them.
+You and your spouse scrutinize both the bad and good aspects of your relationship in marriage counseling.

-After a few weeks, you may realize that your relationship with your spouse has gradually improved through some marriage counseling recommendations.
-On the contrary, you may conclude that your differences are no longer reconcilable, and the best thing to do is to put an end to your relationship.
+After a few weeks, you may realize that your relationship with your spouse has gradually improved through some recommendations.
+On the contrary, you may conclude that your differences are no longer reconcilable, and the best thing to do is to put an end to your marital relationship.

-Finally, if your spouse is hesitant to join you in marriage counseling, you can simply go independently.
-Each process of counseling may be challenging at first, especially since you’ll be the one learning new things for your relationship.
-But ultimately, you can always benefit from learning more about your behavior and responses in your relationship.
+Finally, if your marital partner is hesitant to join you in treatment, you can simply go independently to the counseling.
+Each process of counseling may be challenging at first, especially since you’ll be the one learning new things for your marital relationship.
+But ultimately, you can always benefit from learning more about your behavior and responses in your marital relationship.

 I recall vividly the first few sessions I had with my counselor when I was telling her that my marriage was failing, and I think it’s really over between my partner and me.
 I sought counseling on my own because I didn’t even have the courage or the eagerness to invite my partner to come with me.
 My counselor then allowed me to open up to her and express my sadness, frustration, and disappointment.
 There was very little hope left in me, and Alba, my counselor, was merely there to be a sounding board to listen to the whole gamut of feelings and issues that I had.